lionelc/documentdb/docs/v1/rbac-public-design.md

 For all privilges below we need to

-1. GRANT USAGE ON SCHEMA documentdb_api, mongo_catalog, mongo_api_v1, documentdb_core, mongo_data TO userName.
+1. GRANT USAGE ON SCHEMA documentdb_api, documentdb_catalog, documentdb_api_v1, documentdb_core, documentdb_data TO userName.
 2. If we have a collection that's sharded across multiple nodes we need to run the function grant operations within *run_command_on_worker*

 In addition we need to do the following for the specific roles

 ##### Find

-- GRANT SELECT ON TABLE mongo_data.documents_collectionId TO userName.
+- GRANT SELECT ON TABLE documentdb_data.documents_collectionId TO userName.

 ##### Insert

-- GRANT INSERT ON TABLE mongo_data.documents_collectionId TO userName.
+- GRANT INSERT ON TABLE documentdb_data.documents_collectionId TO userName.
-- In case Insert would result in a new collection being created the command will fail since the role will not have INSERT privileges on mongo_catalog.collections
+- In case Insert would result in a new collection being created the command will fail since the role will not have INSERT privileges on documentdb_catalog.collections

 ##### Update

-- GRANT SELECT, UPDATE ON TABLE mongo_data.documents_collectionId TO userName.
+- GRANT SELECT, UPDATE ON TABLE documentdb_data.documents_collectionId TO userName.

 ##### Remove

-- GRANT SELECT, DELETE ON TABLE mongo_data.documents_collectionId TO userName.
+- GRANT SELECT, DELETE ON TABLE documentdb_data.documents_collectionId TO userName.

 #### User/Role CRUD RBAC